nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to randomly select a specific number of students.
-2. Class Manager randomly selects the students from the list.
+2. Class Manager randomly selects the students from all students displayed.
 3. Class Manager shows a list of students that are randomly selected.

     Use case ends.